-If the instrument is either in the Off mode or the Control mode, repeated pressing and releasing of the SCROLL key will cause the instrument to display the code corresponding to each mode that is enabled.
+If the instrument is either in the Off mode, the Operation mode (recorders), or the Control mode (recording controllers), repeated pressing and releasing of the SCROLL key will cause the instrument to display the code corresponding to each mode that is enabled.
 To enter a mode while the code is displayed, press the DOWN key.
 If a mode does not appear, refer to the Enable mode section for information on how to determine if the mode is on.

-Entry into any mode except the Control, Tune, Manual, Off and Enable modes, will cause the output(s) to turn off and any process re-transmission value output(s) to be 0 %.
+Entry into any mode except the Operate, Control, Tune, Manual, or Enable modes, will cause the output(s) to turn off and any process re-transmission value output(s) to be 0 %.
 Entry into the Off mode will cause process re-transmission to remain active.